heyjiawei/book-notes/README.md

 6. Architects should come up with their own technical map.
 What products to use for which areas, which products are compatible with their systems and their strategy for using certain products.

-### How tocommunicate to a variety of stakeholders
+### How to communicate to a variety of stakeholders
 Architects need to close the gap between technical knowledge and high-level business decision makers.
 They need to clearly communicate the trade-offs of technical decisions on business.

 This is a vague checklist of how one should communicate in their documentation or presentations: